Dementia Friendly Museum and Gallery Cafés

 We aim to provide a great museums and galleries service for everyone, every day.
 The project will support people with dementia and their carers, who might otherwise encounter barriers to visiting cultural venues.
 Access to inspirational arts and culture transforms lives.

-Recording memories and / or a community display will help to change public perceptions.
+A community display will help to change public perceptions.

 We will monitor the number of visitors to the sessions and collect feedback to understand individual's responses to sessions.